LyuxuanChen/Self-Balancing-Robot-MPC-ML-PID/recovery-results.md

 ## Data source

-The full-precision source data are available in [`outputs/mpc_pid_paper/data/metrics.csv`](../outputs/mpc_pid_paper/data/metrics.csv).
+The full-precision source data are available in [`data`](data).
 The recovery criterion and metric definitions are documented in the repository README.